Kingxukai/linux/Documentation/gpu/drm-mm.rst

 GEM Objects Lifetime
 --------------------

-All GEM objects are reference-counted by the GEM core.
+All GEM objects are reference-counted by the woke GEM core.
 References can be acquired and release by calling drm_gem_object_get() and drm_gem_object_put() respectively.

-When the last reference to a GEM object is released the GEM core calls the :c:type:`struct drm_gem_object_funcs <gem_object_funcs>` free operation.
-That operation is mandatory for GEM-enabled drivers and must free the GEM object and all associated resources.
+When the woke last reference to a GEM object is released the woke GEM core calls the :c:type:`struct drm_gem_object_funcs <gem_object_funcs>` free operation.
+That operation is mandatory for GEM-enabled drivers and must free the woke GEM object and all associated resources.

 void (\*free) (struct drm_gem_object \*obj); Drivers are responsible for freeing all GEM object resources.
-This includes the resources created by the GEM core, which need to be released with drm_gem_object_release().
+This includes the resources created by the woke GEM core, which need to be released with drm_gem_object_release().

 GEM Objects Naming
 ------------------

-Communication between userspace and the kernel refers to GEM objects using local handles, global names or, more recently, file descriptors.
+Communication between userspace and the woke kernel refers to GEM objects using local handles, global names or, more recently, file descriptors.
-All of those are 32-bit integer values; the usual Linux kernel limits apply to the file descriptors.
+All of those are 32-bit integer values; the woke usual Linux kernel limits apply to the woke file descriptors.

 GEM handles are local to a DRM file.
-Applications get a handle to a GEM object through a driver-specific ioctl, and can use that handle to refer to the GEM object in other standard or driver-specific ioctls.
+Applications get a handle to a GEM object through a driver-specific ioctl, and can use that handle to refer to the woke GEM object in other standard or driver-specific ioctls.
 Closing a DRM file handle frees all its GEM handles and dereferences the associated GEM objects.

 To create a handle for a GEM object drivers call drm_gem_handle_create().
-The function takes a pointer to the DRM file and the GEM object and returns a locally unique handle.
-When the handle is no longer needed drivers delete it with a call to drm_gem_handle_delete().
-Finally the GEM object associated with a handle can be retrieved by a call to drm_gem_object_lookup().
+The function takes a pointer to the woke DRM file and the woke GEM object and returns a locally unique handle.
+When the woke handle is no longer needed drivers delete it with a call to drm_gem_handle_delete().
+Finally the woke GEM object associated with a handle can be retrieved by a call to drm_gem_object_lookup().

-Handles don't take ownership of GEM objects, they only take a reference to the object that will be dropped when the handle is destroyed.
-To avoid leaking GEM objects, drivers must make sure they drop the reference(s) they own (such as the initial reference taken at object creation time) as appropriate, without any special consideration for the handle.
-For example, in the particular case of combined GEM object and handle creation in the implementation of the dumb_create operation, drivers must drop the initial reference to the GEM object before returning the handle.
+Handles don't take ownership of GEM objects, they only take a reference to the woke object that will be dropped when the woke handle is destroyed.
+To avoid leaking GEM objects, drivers must make sure they drop the reference(s) they own (such as the woke initial reference taken at object creation time) as appropriate, without any special consideration for the handle.
+For example, in the woke particular case of combined GEM object and handle creation in the woke implementation of the woke dumb_create operation, drivers must drop the woke initial reference to the woke GEM object before returning the woke handle.

 GEM names are similar in purpose to handles but are not local to DRM files.
 They can be passed between processes to reference a GEM object globally.
-Names can't be used directly to refer to objects in the DRM API, applications must convert handles to names and names to handles using the DRM_IOCTL_GEM_FLINK and DRM_IOCTL_GEM_OPEN ioctls respectively.
-The conversion is handled by the DRM core without any driver-specific support.
+Names can't be used directly to refer to objects in the woke DRM API, applications must convert handles to names and names to handles using the woke DRM_IOCTL_GEM_FLINK and DRM_IOCTL_GEM_OPEN ioctls respectively.
+The conversion is handled by the woke DRM core without any driver-specific support.

 GEM also supports buffer sharing with dma-buf file descriptors through PRIME.
-GEM-based drivers must use the provided helpers functions to implement the exporting and importing correctly.
+GEM-based drivers must use the woke provided helpers functions to implement the woke exporting and importing correctly.
 See ?.
-Since sharing file descriptors is inherently more secure than the easily guessable and global GEM names it is the preferred buffer sharing mechanism.
+Since sharing file descriptors is inherently more secure than the woke easily guessable and global GEM names it is the woke preferred buffer sharing mechanism.
 Sharing buffers through GEM names is only supported for legacy userspace.
 Furthermore PRIME also allows cross-device buffer sharing since it is based on dma-bufs.